Shear measurement bias I: dependencies on methods, simulation parameters and measured parameters: Conclusions

 \section{Conclusions}

-In this paper we have explored the dependencies of ellipticity and shear bias on input properties of simulated galaxy images, output properties and the impact of noise, pixelization and PSF anisotropy for two different shape estimators.
-We used \galsim\ to simulate the images of galaxies from the GREAT3 Control-Space-Constant \citep{Mandelbaum2014} parameters and we compared the ellipticity and shear bias obtained from the Maximum-Likelihood extimator \gfit\ \citep{Gentile2012,Mandelbaum2015} and the moment-based \ksb\ method available from the public software \shapelens\ \citep{Viola2011}.
-In order to study the effects of pixelization, noise and PSF anisotropy we repeated the analysis with some variations from the original simulated images, where we have tested smaller pixel sizes, different levels of noise variance and an isotropic Gaussian PSF.
-In this paper we focused on multiplicative bias since, given the precision of the analysis, we have not found important dependencies on additive bias.
+In this study we explored the dependencies of ellipticity and shear bias on input properties of simulated galaxy images, output properties, and the impact of noise, pixelization, and PSF anisotropy for two different shape estimators.
+We used \galsim\ to simulate the images of galaxies from the GREAT3 CSC \citep{Mandelbaum2014} parameters, and we compared the ellipticity and shear bias obtained from the MLE \gfit\ \citep{Gentile2012,Mandelbaum2015} and the moment-based \ksb\ method, which is available from the public software \shapelens\ \citep{Viola2011}.
+In order to study the effects of pixelization, noise, and PSF anisotropy, we repeated the analysis with some variations from the original simulated images, where we tested different levels of noise variance and an isotropic Gaussian PSF.
+In this paper, we focused on multiplicative bias since, given the precision of the analysis, we do not find important dependencies on additive bias.
 Here we discuss the most important conclusions from our study.

-First, we have found a good agreement between both shape estimators \gfit\ and \ksb.
-Given the differences in the nature of these two estimators, this indicates that most of the dependencies found in this paper do not come from the algorithms of the shape estimator, but from the characteristics of the images that cause effects due to pixelization and noise.
-However, we have found some differences between the models that could become important if we use a larger set of images to reduce the uncertainties of the study.
+First, we find a good agreement between the \gfit\ and \ksb \ shape estimators.
+Given the differences in the nature of these two estimators, this suggests that most of the dependencies found in this paper can be common for all image characteristics and for many shape estimators based on moments or model fitting.

-Second, we have shown that ellipticity bias and shear bias show very different behaviours since they reflect different sensitivities of the shape estimators.
-We have shown galaxies selected by some properties that show a very small ellipticity bias with a large shear bias and vice versa.
-These differences are important to take into account when we try to improve our shear statistics from surveys, since improving our estimators to measure better the ellipticity of the images is not necessarily improving our shear statistics.
+Second, we show that ellipticity bias and shear bias present very different behaviours since they reflect the different sensitivities of the shape estimators.
+These differences agree with previous studies and show the importance of studying the average shear bias and not the per-galaxy ellipticity bias for cosmological analysis.